RustAudio/rodio/README.md

  - Flac decoding is handled by [claxon](https://github.com/ruuda/claxon).
  - MP4 and AAC (both disabled by default) are handled by [Symphonia](https://github.com/pdeljanov/Symphonia).

- Alternatively, Symphonia can be used to decode any of the other codecs above with the exception of Vorbis.
+ Alternatively, Symphonia can be used to decode any of the other codecs above.
 See the docs for more details on backends.

 # [Documentation](http://docs.rs/rodio)